grace-notes/website/contents/topics/judgement-seat.md

 ---
 title: "Judgment Seat of Christ"
 pdf: "judgementseat.pdf"
-description: "Judgment Seat of Christ - [PDF] A brief study of the thrones upon which Christ will sit, in heaven and on earth, after the Church Age."
+description: "Judgment Seat of Christ -  A brief study of the thrones upon which Christ will sit, in heaven and on earth, after the Church Age."
 template: lesson.jade
 ---